itzLu/WESAD-Stress-Detection/README.md

 # Stress Detection Using Physiological Signals (WESAD Dataset) 📊🧠

 This project explores the use of deep learning models for binary classification of stress using the WESAD dataset.
-It focuses on ECG, EDA, and RESP signals to determine whether a subject is stressed or not.
+It focuses on chest signals consisting of ECG, EDA, and RESP signals to determine whether a subject is stressed or not.

 ---